AYTU BIOSCIENCE, INC. (OTCMKTS:AYTU) Files An 8-K Other Events - Market Exclusive

 AYTU BIOSCIENCE, INC Exhibit

-EX-99.1 2 aytu_ex991.htm PRESS RELEASE aytu_ex991 Exhibit 99.1 Aytu BioScience Provides Update on its Licensed COVID-19 IgG/IgM Rapid Test Supply and Ongoing U.S. Distribution Company Places Third Purchase Order for One Million Tests ENGLEWOOD,…
+EX-99.1 2 aytu_ex991.htm PRESS RELEASE aytu_ex991 Exhibit 99.1 Aytu BioScience Announces Positive Results from an Independently Conducted Clinical Study of the Company’s Licensed COVID-19 IgG/IgM Point-of-Care Rapid Test Independent clinical study demonstrates test accuracy of 98.0% and 94.1% for IgG and IgM,…

 To view the full exhibit click